 - covered and indoor spaces

 The city centre contains no children’s play equipment, with Rowntree Park, Navigation Road play area, Clarence Gardens play area (off Haxby Road), and Dewsbury Terrace play area (off Lower Priory Street) being the nearest facilities.

 There are enormous opportunities to work with partners to provide dynamic innovative play spaces as part of the city’s existing open space and public realm.
 This doesn’t have to mean traditional playgrounds.
 Spaces could be designed to use existing buildings, and play off the City’s unique heritage character.
 Smaller play-spaces spread across the centre could spread benefits and impacts.

 Key development and regeneration sites could be designed around play space, and planning contributions could help to fund them.

 Cultural and family activity in open spaces

-Bringing open spaces to life through cultural activity already happens in events such as JorviK Viking Centre, and the Railway Museum’s plans at the new York Central open spaces will set an exciting benchmark which could be replicated elsewhere, to make best use of space, and improve learning outcomes.
+Bringing open spaces to life through cultural activity already happens in events such as Jorvik Viking Centre, and the Railway Museum’s plans at the new York Central open spaces will set an exciting benchmark which could be replicated elsewhere, to make the best use of space, and improve learning outcomes.